universal-ctags/ctags/docs/output-format.rst

 	See man page :ref:`tags (5) <tags(5)>` for details.
 The difference between ``u-ctags`` and ``e-ctags`` are marked as "EXCEPTION".
+	Additional changes in Universal Ctags are described in :ref:`changes_tags_file`.

 ``etags``
 	Output format for Emacs etags.